MrLinDowsMac/wolfson-patchbay-mixer/README.md

 ##Usage:
 Get into the project directory and run `python wolfson-pbm.py`

+To connect a device to another:
+- Press a button with a jack 1/8 connector icon of a device desired and select from the context menu where you want to connect.
+- Or *right-click and drag* a button with the jack connector icon and *drop* it into a input female connector icon of the device you want to connect.
+In both cases a cable appears representing the connection.

+To Disconnect:
+-Just click the input female connector icon.

 ###Important note:
 This is currently incomplete.
 I implemented the most relevant devices only.
 I just code this in my spare time.
 Any aportation to code will be appreciated.
 Any refork to make the code more Object-Oriented is welcome.